contrapunctus-1/chronometrist/README.md

    - Make default blank?
    - Possibly make suggestions activity-sensitive e.g. when stopping activity A, don't suggest past reasons used for activity B, C, etc. Add a variable to customize this, because it might not be the behaviour everyone wants.
    - Suggest reasons by frequency?
 So your most used reason for the task is the default suggestion.
 If you usually _don't_ provide a reason for the task, the default is nil.
-5. **Better shortcuts** - Shortcuts derived from the first alphabet of each project could be even nicer.
+5. **Better shortcuts** - shortcuts derived from the first alphabet of each project might be nicer.
 6. **Modeline support** - show currently active project + time spent on it so far in the mode-line (see timeclock-mode-line-display)
    - Maybe make modeline slowly change color the longer you do something?
 7. **Improve help**